 Asphalt is quieter than concrete.
 Though it provides a smooth drive to vehicles due to better traction skid resistance.
 It also helps to keep roads free from snow and ice.

 But in rainy and winter season vehicles tend to slip and slide on concrete roads.

-The cost of concrete roads are higher than asphalt roads.
-Compared to concrete roads asphalt roads are less costly.
+The cost of concrete roads is higher than asphalt roads.

 The concrete must be allowed to cure and gain strength over time before vehicles may run on it.
 If you have a situation where traffic needs to get on the road quickly asphalt will be a better choice.
-Vehicles can run over asphalt roads on the same day of paving.
+Vehicles can run over it on the same day of paving.

 8. Effect On Environment:

 Concrete roads are environment friendly whereas, Asphalt produces harmful greenhouse gasses when melting for paving.
 It contributes to environmental pollution.